4 Myths a Hair Growth Scientist Wants You to Stop Believing

 Myth 4: Your Scalp Takes Care of Itself

-We’ve said this before, but it is very much worth repeating again and again: Scalp care is haircare.
-Most specifically, follicle care from an early age is the key to preventing future hair challenges, says Dr. Burg.
-The key word in that sentence was “early age” because the really scary statistic is that by the time many women notice they have lost their hair, 50 percent of the follicles may have already been lost.
-So it’s important to care for your follicles throughout your life.
+We’ve said it before, but it is very much worth repeating again and again: Scalp care is hair care.
+Follicle TLC from an early age is the key to preventing future hair challenges, explains Burg—after all, by the time many women notice they’re losing their hair, 50 percent of the follicles may already be gone.

 “The follicles are the organs that are growing your hair, so it’s important to keep them happy and healthy,” he says.
 Try Christophe Robin’s Cleansing Volumizing Paste or Sea Salt Scrub for a once- or twice-weekly refresh, and stay away from products with silicones, sulfates, parabens, and phosphates, which can suffocate your scalp.

 Above all, patience is key when you’re trying to hit your goal length.
 Rome wasn’t built in a day, and the same goes for Rapunzel’s long-trailing tresses.